 Licensee expressly represents and acknowledges that:

-A. The Media will not be used or edited in any way which will defame the Licensor.
-It shall be the sole responsibility of the Licensee to ensure that, in its use of the Media, it does not
+A. Licensee will not use or edit the Media in any way which will defame the Licensor.
+Licensee shall have the sole responsibility to ensure that, in its use of the Media, it does not

-(ii) infringe any rights of privacy or publicity of any person (or any similar, analogous or related personal rights);
+(ii) infringe any rights of privacy or publicity of any third party (or any similar, analogous or related personal rights);

 (iii) infringe any trademarks;